 - Increasing the width of the verge on the southern side of View Street and reducing the width of the road carriageway, whilst still maintaining two way access; - The removal of seven existing on-street car parking bays, five from the southern side of View Street and two from the northern side.
-The removal of these car parking bays results in the expansion of the public verge areas on both the northern and southern side of the street; - Raising the View Street road carriageway to be flush with the verge areas to create a continuous and accessible floor surface; and - Reducing the radius of the corners at the Fitzgerald Street and View Street intersection.
+The removal of these car parking bays results in the expansion of the public verge areas on both the northern and southern side of the street; and - Raising the View Street road carriageway to be flush with the verge areas to create a continuous and accessible floor surface.

-The intent behind the abovementioned modifications is to reduce both vehicle speed and the prevalence of vehicles moving through the site.
+The intent behind abovementioned modifications is to reduce both vehicle speed and the prevalence of vehicles moving through the site.
 This will create a safer environment for pedestrians and users of the site and ultimately make the space feel more inviting and comfortable.